500threads/corpus-is-important/README.md

 But the problem here is i can't compile the target program myself since i dont have access to source code.
 So if you are working with grey-box binaries, WinAFL has great python script to minimize corpus.
 Of course before that we have to download the files to use in corpus minimization so you can use corpus_creator.py.
-Dont forget to download dependencies.
+Dont forget to install dependencies first.

 Have a good day.